Sourdough has become the lifeblood of my household, and these crispy, flaky, salty, rustic sourdough butter crackers are no exception.

 - Mix the dough just until it comes together.
 There will be plenty of structure without developing extra gluten.

-- Let the dough rest and rise, covered for 12-16 hours.
+- Let the dough rest and rise, covered, for 12 to 16 hours.

 - Transfer the dough to a floured surface and pat it into a rectangle.
 Cut the rectangle in half.

-- Cut 3 sheets of parchment paper that will fit a large baking sheet.
+- Cut three sheets of parchment paper that will fit a large baking sheet.

 - Place one piece of the dough in the center of a piece of parchment and cover with the other sheet.

 - Use your hand to flatten the dough into a large rectangle.
 Then use a rolling pin to roll it to a thickness of about 1/8th inch.
 Remove the top sheet of parchment paper.

 - In a small bowl beat the egg with 1 tablespoon water.
 Use a pastry brush to lightly coat the surface of the crackers with the egg wash.
 Sprinkle the cracker dough with a thick flake artisan salt and herbs if desired.